A One-Day Graduate Student Workshop

-This eleventh annual workshop aims to address this lacuna, bringing together faculty and graduate students in a pedagogical environment.
-The workshop will focus broadly on research approaches that differ in various ways from statistical and comparative methodologies: interpretive methodologies, which highlight the grounding of analysis in actors’ lived experiences and thus produce knowledge phenomenologically and hermeneutically; holistic case studies and forms of process-tracing that do not reduce to the measurement of intervening variables; and relational methodologies, which concentrate on how social networks and intersubjective discursive processes concatenate to generate outcomes.
+This sixteenth annual workshop aims to address this lacuna, bringing together faculty and graduate students in a pedagogical environment.
+The workshop will focus broadly on research approaches that differ in various ways from statistical and comparative methodologies: interpretive methodologies, which highlight the grounding of analysis in actors’ lived experiences and thus produce knowledge phenomenologically, hermeneutically, and narratively; holistic case studies and forms of process-tracing that do not reduce to the measurement of intervening variables; and relational methodologies, which concentrate on how social networks and intersubjective discursive processes concatenate to generate outcomes.
 These approaches span the fields of science and technology studies, narratology, visual culture, and postcolonial and diaspora studies, in addition to making inroads into disciplines such as sociology, political science, and anthropology.

-In the two morning sessions, four established scholars, whose work utilizes such approaches as ethnography, discourse analysis, and historical criticism, will talk about precisely how they do their empirical work.
+In the two morning sessions, four established scholars will talk about precisely how they do their empirical work.
 These tutorial sessions will be followed by an extended afternoon session in which graduate student participants will have an opportunity to receive feedback from the established scholars and from their fellow workshop participants on their ongoing research projects.

 This year's faculty participants include:

-Given the exceptional circumstances of the COVID-19 pandemic, this year’s workshop will be held in conjunction with the International Studies Association-Northeast’s annual conference, which will take place from 6-7 November in Providence, RI.
-Although all attendees of the conference may come to the workshop sessions, the graduate students officially participating in the workshop will have the opportunity to receive detailed feedback and specialized instruction in the methodologies under discussion.
+Given the exceptional circumstances of the COVID-19 pandemic, this year’s workshop will be held online, one week after the online ISA-Northeast conference.
+Although any attendees of the conference may come to the morning sessions, the graduate students officially participating in the workshop will have the opportunity in the afternoon to receive detailed feedback and specialized instruction in the methodologies under discussion.

-Graduate students interested in participating in the workshop should send their c.v. and a letter describing their current research project to Jessica Auchter by e-mail: Jessica-Auchter@utc.edu.
-Applications must be received by 10 July 2015.
+Graduate students interested in participating in the workshop should send their c.v. and a letter describing their current research project to Patrick Thaddeus Jackson and Laura Sjoberg, by e-mail: NEfirstname.lastname@example.org.
+Applications must be received by 10 August 2020.